center-key/fetch-json/README.md

 1. Appends the GET `params` object items to the URL
 1. Sets `credentials` to `'same-origin'` (support user sessions in Grails, Rails, PHP, Django, Flask, etc.)
 1. Converts the HTTP response to JSON if it's not already JSON (especially convenient for HTTP errors)
+1. Returns HTTP headers in `HEAD` response as a simple object.

 **fetch-json** is ideal for a [JAMstack](https://jamstack.org) architecture  where "dynamic programming during the request/response cycle is handled by JavaScript, running entirely on the